 A new optional redefinition of local differences in the first line of an image when column-oriented local sums are used in combination with reduced mode, to facilitate very high throughput implementations (see MHDC-A-1604-5a).
 [Someone please correct this sentence if it’s not accurate.]

-An option to signal quantization stepsize for each band every 2i lines of the image as part of the encoded bitstream (where i is a user-selectable integer parameter) to facilitate rate control (see MHDC-A-1604-6d)
+An option to signal quantization stepsize for each band or spatial region, e.g. every 2i lines of the image as part of the encoded bitstream (where i is a user-selectable integer parameter) to facilitate rate control (see MHDC-A-1604-6d)

 Entropy coding method TBA (see MHDC-A-1604-6 and -7).